aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getMergeAreas() {#getMergeAreas--}

+<b>@deprecated.</b> Please use the 'mergeAreas' property instead.
 Indicates whether merge the areas of conditional formatting and validation before saving the file.

 ```javascript
 getMergeAreas() : boolean;